Rashminda121/dev-commands/Roadmaps/SeniorSoftwareEngineeringRoadmap2025.markdown

-# Senior Software Engineering Roadmap (Sep–Dec 2025)
+# Senior Software Engineering Roadmap

 This roadmap is designed to elevate your skills to a senior software engineering level, focusing on system design, cloud infrastructure, performance, security, and leadership.
 Each month builds on the previous, culminating in portfolio-ready projects and deliverables by December 31, 2025.